AdvaySingh1/Accelerating-OVS-with-Gigaflow-A-Smart-Cache-for-SmartNICs/README.md

 The enhanced GVS implements a hybrid software-hardware architecture where the Gigaflow cache can operate in three distinct modes:

 1. **Software-only Mode**: Traditional CPU-based packet processing with the original Gigaflow cache implementation
-2. **Hardware-assisted Mode**: Critical path operations offloaded to SmartNIC while maintaining software control plane
+2. **Full Hardware Mode**: Complete pipeline execution on SmartNIC with minimal CPU involvement

-3. **Full Hardware Mode**: Complete pipeline execution on SmartNIC with minimal CPU involvement
+The following are the additions to the original GVS:

 ### Hardware Integration Layer